-Today, there are a number of versions you can find in the stores, from extra skimpy string bikinis, to halter tops, or sporty styles.
+Today, there are a number of versions you can find in the stores, from extra skimpy , to halter tops, or sporty styles.
 Teenagers are not the only women that can wear them, either.
-Celebrities like Demi Moore and Elizabeth Hurley have shown that women into their 40s can look hot in 2-piece swimsuits.
+Celebrities like Demi Moore and Elizabeth Hurley have shown that women of all ages can look hot in 2-piece swimsuits.
 Perhaps more importantly, a model's body is not required to pull off the look.
 Many plus-size women can confidently wear a bikini.
-In fact, curves are especially sexy with this style!
+In fact, curves are especially sexy with this style! string bikinis

 What Bikinis are Best for My Bod?

 In deciding what bikini might work for you personally, take a look at your body shape and determine if there are certain "problem" areas.
 For example, large-busted women will need support on top, and should stay away from strapless styles that will lead to sagging.
 If your carry some weight in the tummy area, you might not want bikini bottoms that are extra low-cut.
 Adding 1/2 inch in the rise towards your belly button may give you extra confidence and comfort.
 Be sure to check out the rear view, too.
 You may not want your checks hanging out (unless you're buying a G-string style).

 Spending a bit more on quality swimsuit brands is worth the extra cost.
 Materials will hold up longer and will not stretch out as a result of exposure to sun and chlorine.

 You do not need to be a size small to wear a bikini!
 As long as you purchase a swimsuit that fits, you can wear it with confidence and look great.
 We'll get to some tips below as to how to get you in tip top shape, to boost the hotness factor.
 But don't despair if don't resemble America's Top Model.
 Most of us don't!

 The Tankini - A Modest Alternative to the Bikini

 Want to wear a 2-piece, but still a bit shy?